Laura Baboolal, Caribbean Coordinator

 Katherine has always had a passion for wildlife conservation.
-She has spent her professional career working on avian conservation and management.
-As a wildlife biologist during the last couple of years, she worked with the federal government in Hawaii.
-She is a recent transplant to Boulder, Colorado, and joins the EFTA as their new Bird Program Manager.
+She has spent her career working on avian conservation and management.
+As a wildlife biologist, she worked with the state and federal governments in Hawaii.
+She is a recent transplant to Boulder, Colorado, and joins the EFTA as their new Bird Programs Manager.

 She is excited to be involved with World Migratory Bird Day, helping communities with environmental education and conservation.